0xJohnnie/yet-another-social-app/README.md

 2. Install dependencies: `yarn install`
 3. Copy the .env.example file to `.env` and edit the variables to match your local environment.
 4. Run `yarn dev` to launch the application in your local development environment.

-## Miscellaneous

-🚧 Please note that the detault API key for Alchemy SDK may be rate-limited based on traffic.

-To avoid this, replace it with your own Alchemy SDK key by editing the `REACT_APP_ALCHEMY_API_KEY` environment variable in the `.env` file.

 # Feedback